Counterfactual Equivalence in Macroeconomics (updated version of my Job Market Paper), February 2018

 The Aggregate Implications of Regional Business Cycles (with Erik Hurst and Juan Ospina), March 2016.
 Revise and Resubmit, Econometrica

-Using aggregate data alone, state-of-the-art models find that demand shocks were the main drivers of employment during the Great Recession.
-This relies on a degree of wage stickiness that is inconsistent with the flexibility of wages across US states.
-Then, we combine regional and aggregate data to identify shocks driving aggregate employment.
+Using regional data, several papers identify demand shocks as important drivers of employment during the Great Recession.
+Using aggregate data, estimated state-of-the-art DSGE models support this finding.
+We show that: (1) it is hard to make inferences about aggregates from regional data alone, and (2) the degree of wage stickiness implied by aggregate DSGE models is inconsistent with the flexibility of wages across US states.
+Then, we present a methodology that combines regional and aggregate data to identify shocks driving aggregate business cycles.

 From Hyperinflation to Stable Prices: Argentina's Evidence on Menu Cost Models (with Fernando Alvarez, Martin Gonzalez-Rozada, and Andy Neumeyer), June 2016.
 Conditionally Accepted, Quarterly Journal of Economics

-We derive several predictions about how price setting changes with inflation both at very high and at near-zero inflation rates for a class of menu cost models.
+For a class of menu cost models, we derive several predictions about how price setting behavior changes with inflation both at very high and at near-zero inflation rates.
 We contrast these with Argentina's unique inflationary experience using micro-data on prices underlying the CPI.

 Old Working Papers